Learn about how Cloudflare supports HTTP/2 and HTTP/3 to speed up your website without requiring changes to your existing codebase.

 - Connection multiplexing is on a per-domain basis.

 HTTP/3 enables fast, reliable, and secure connections.
 HTTP/3 encrypts Internet transport by default using a protocol from Google called QUIC.
 Enable HTTP/3 via the Cloudflare Network app.
-Use the following methods to experiment with HTTP/3:

 Server Push extracts URI references within the rel=preload parameter of the Link header from your origin server.
 These additional URIs are then provided to the client.
 Example Link headers include: